-Can close contacts of a positive case take daily LFD tests instead of self-isolating?
+Can close contacts of a positive case take daily LFT tests instead of self-isolating?

 No. Previously, secondary schools were trialling seven times daily LFD testing for close contacts to allow them still to attend school.
 But the daily LFDs for contacts for seven days have now been paused until a full evaluation is conducted.

-Should staff who have recently tested positive take part in LFD testing?
+Should staff who have recently tested positive take part in LFT testing?

 If someone has recently (within 90 days) tested positive for COVID-19, they are likely to have developed some immunity.
 However, given the current prevalence of the virus and the pressing need to reduce transmission, staff are encouraged to take an LFD test regardless of whether they have tested positive previously as this is a good indicator of high viral load, and therefore infectiousness.

 If these individuals choose to have an LFD test as part of this programme, please ensure the LFD test is not taken whilst they are within period of isolation following the last confirmed test.

 If they test positive they will be required to self-isolate for 10 days as well as their close contacts.